Smooth Nested Simulation: Bridging Cubic and Square Root Convergence Rates in High Dimensions: Numerical Experiments

 \subsection{Portfolio Risk Management}

-Consider a portfolio consisting of financial derivatives that derive their values from the performance of $q$ underlying assets.
-Suppose that the constituent derivatives share the same expiration date $T$.
+Consider a portfolio consisting of options that derive their values from the performance of $q$ underlying assets.
+Suppose that these options share the same expiration date $T$.
 The manager of the portfolio is interested in assessing the risk at some future time $T_0<T$ in terms of five metrics: expected quadratic loss $\E[Z^2]$, expected excess loss $\E[(Z-z_0)^+]$, probability of a large loss $\pr(Z \geq z_0)$, and VaR and CVaR of $Z$ at some risk level $\tau$, where $Z$ is the portfolio loss at time $T_0$ and $z_0$ is some threshold.
 The first three of these metrics correspond to $\mathcal{T}(\cdot) = \E[\eta(\cdot)]$ with $\eta(z) = z^2$, $\eta(z) = (z-z_0)^+$, and $\eta(z) = \ind{\{z\geq z_0\}}$, respectively.

 Let $\BFS(t) = (S_1(t), \ldots, S_q(t))$ denote the vector of the asset prices at time $t$.
 In the framework of nested simulation, we simulate $\BFS(t)$ up to time $T_0$ and the sample paths constitute outer-level scenarios.
 Then, in the inner-level simulation, we simulate $\BFS(t)$ from $T_0$ to $T$ to estimate the prices of the options in the portfolio.
 A subtlety here is that the probability measures for the outer- and inner-level simulations are different; the former uses the real-world measure, whereas the latter uses a risk-neutral measure.
 Suppose $\BFS(t)$ follows a $q$-dimensional geometric Brownian motion (GBM):